chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Concatenation as it is normally found in the fields of automata theory and regular expressions is treated as a primitive operation performed between two Strings operands.
 Concatenation of multiple Strings is then defined inductively.
 The current formulation differs in that concatenation in this system is not conceived as the "joining" of two or more Strings.
 Instead, the formal system under construction treats concatenation as an elementary operation that occurs between Characters and Strings, i.e. it is a *hetergeneous* operation.

-To make this distinction plain, it should be noted that given an Alphabet Σ and Definition 1.1.1, one still cannot say the result of a concatenation is a String, nor make any claim about the contents of **S**, the set of all Strings.
+To make this distinction plain, it should be noted that given an Alphabet Σ and Definition 1.1.1, one still cannot say the result of a concatenation of two Characters is a String, nor make any claim about the contents of **S**, the set of all Strings.
 The Comprehension Clause of Definition 1.1.1 only states the result of concatenating a Character with a String is a String.
-It says nothing at all about whether or not single Characters themselves are Strings, and thus it says nothing about whether the result of concatenating single Characters is itself a String.
+It says nothing at all about whether or not single Characters themselves are Strings, and thus it says nothing about whether the result of concatenating two or more Characters is itself a String.

 In order to rectify this, the first Axiom is introduced,